SheffieldML/GPc/README.md

 <h3>Microsoft Visual C++</h3>

-As of Release 0.101 the code compiles under Microsoft Visual Studio 7.1.
+Thanks to modifications by William V. Baxter the code compiles under Microsoft Visual Studio 7.1.
 A project file is provided in the current release in the directory `MSVC/ivm`.
 The compilation makes use of f2c versions of the FORTRAN code and the C version of LAPACK/BLAS, CLAPACK.
 Detailed instructions on how to compile are in the readme.msvc file.
 Much of the work to convert the code (which included ironing out several bugs) was done by William V. Baxter for the GPLVM code.

+# IVM

+This page describes how to compile and gives some examples of use of the C++ Informative Vector Machine Software (IVM) available for <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=ivmcpp">download here</a>.

 <h2>General Information</h2>